Nic30/hwtHls/doc/dev-ide.rst

   Debug build of LLVM + Debug build of hwtHls = 70s Release build of LLVM + Debug build of hwtHls = 2s

+* Quick debugging profile execution in Eclipse 2026-06
+  * Previously lastly executed profile stayed in target selection but now the toolbar was removed and replaced by View.
+  * For debugging of custom targets which do not have file (for example C++ debugging of python module) this means that with default prespective one must always click trough all GUI select elements to find the desired target, likely Launch Configurations view is there to avoid that.
+  * Find Action (Ctrl+3) -> Launch Configurations (debug)